SarthakHarshe/PocketLLM/Deliverables/Descriptive_Arch.md

-# Deliverable 2: Descriptive Architecture (Design Decisions)
+# Descriptive Architecture (Design Decisions and departures)

 This document outlines the design decisions and departures from the initial architectural plan made during the implementation of the Pocket LLM Portal.